Life Performance Coaching

 Staff

-Helen Abel is a life performance coach who has practiced, and helped develop, the social therapeutic approach for over four decades.
-She co-leads short term groups on “Creating New Performances of Dementia, Memory Loss, and Growing Older.”
-Helen also leads the Playground series, which helps participants discover their capacity to create, perform and play.
-She has been instrumental in building Life Performance Coaching as a hub for performance activism and has led workshops in London, Greece, Serbia and the U.S. Helen received her MSW from New York University and has worked at a number of social service and health agencies, including Alameda County Behavioral Health for 23 years.
+Helen Abel is a life performance coach who has practiced, and helped develop, the social therapeutic approach to human development.
+She co-leads short term groups on “Creating New Performances of Growing Older” , which is open to everyone interested in transforming the aging experience from loss, fear and stigma to joy and growth.
+She loves to help people of all ages create new ways of dealing with the challenges of everyday living and believes she can most effectively help people develop by supporting them to use their capacity to create, perform, and play.
+She has been instrumental in building LPC as a hub for performance activism and has led workshops in London, Greece, Serbia and the US.

 For the past 22 years, Fanny has been building social therapeutics as a group member, trainee at the East Side Institute, and newest member of the Performance Life Coaching team.
 She is excited to continue building a collective life and growing the community.